ucdavisdatalab/workshop_python_basics/chapters/03_exploring-data.md

 ```

 :::{tip}
-You can also "reset the index on a DataFrame, so that the current indexes
+You can also reset the index on a DataFrame, so that the current indexes
 become columns with the `.reset_index` method.
 :::